|

 here I am far from the penalties of city life,

-I lie on the grass. a crow and I stare.
+I lie on the grass.

 he grabs his grub and flies off.

 I am thirsty.
-I raise my arms.
+I raise my arms,

-then like a fish I graze the waves.
+then like a fish I graze the waves

-I can go as deep as I want.
+I go as deep as I want.

 soon a sky full of exotic stars will appear.